IlliaManshyn/salt-formula-users/README.rst

  users:
   - /home/user_name/salt-formula-users/tests

-To start formula use following command command: salt "*" state.sls tests.users.init
+To start formula use following command: salt "*" state.sls tests.users.init

 In pillars you can: